Friday, August 5, 2016

 Despite the ugly incident with Starr, Ogulewicz was amazed to see that he received the endorsement of the Springfield Newspapers, although its endorsement was so restrained it was almost useless.
 In a one sentence statement, the paper feebly stated that Mitch had “focused on neighborhoods and is learning how to become an effective Councilor.”
 With praise like that, who needs insults?

 As it turned out, the threat from Correria proved unfounded, as all nine Councilors easily won re-election.
 A surprise victory also occurred in the School Committee race when a candidate who had not done well in the primary went on to win a seat in the general election.
 His name was Michael J. Albano.
-Considering all Ogulewicz had to struggle through in his first term, his re-election was a gratifying renewal of his mandate and proof that the public did indeed recognize how hard he had worked for them.

 Yet as Mitch looked forward to his second term, he was innocently unaware of the political storms that lay ahead.